 - Analyzing best practices for apprehending real time graffiti vandals;

 - Developing a project-tracking database for the 2010 Census Complete Count Committee activities.

 The 2015-16 Management Intern salary is $40,310.
 For more information on the city's benefits, visit phoenix.gov/jobs/supvr.html.

 After the Program: Building a Career

-More than 173 former interns have achieved success in all levels of government and the private sector.
-Many of our top-level executives and managers began their career with the city in this program including city manager, assistant city manager, deputy city manager, executive assistant to the city manager, assistant to the city manager, equal opportunity director, housing director, assistant aviation director, assistant public works director, deputy city clerk, deputy parks and recreation director and deputy public works director.
+More than 177 former interns have achieved success in all levels of government and the private sector.
+Many of our top-level executives and managers began their career with the city in this program including city manager, deputy city manager, assistant to the city manager, public transit director, senior policy advisor to the mayor, assistant public works director, deputy city clerk, deputy parks and recreation director, deputy aviation director, deputy public transit director, and deputy public works director.

 Successful interns are highly recruited by city departments to fill available city jobs though a city job after the internship is not guaranteed.
 The management intern position is the entry level to the following career track:

 - Management Assistant I ($44,678 - $66,518)

 A master's degree or the completion of all coursework towards a master's degree by June 29, 2015.